HanumanthaRaju/Learn_Python_By_Building_Blockchain_and_Cryptocurrencies/Section_06_Working_with_Python_Standard_Library/README.md

 ## Fixing a hash order fault

-Our current mechanism foe generating a hash one flaw, Our block is defined as dictionary which is unordered.
+Our current mechanism for generating a hash one flaw, Our block is defined as dictionary which is unordered.
 In **hash_block() function use the sort_keys=True**. **import another package collections by importing OrderDict which is to be used in add_tansaction()**. comment out the old transaction and create with OrderedDict().

 Refer to **blockchain3.py** file